ryan-taylor/workos-jsr/README.md

 The WorkOS SDK exports telemetry data in the OpenTelemetry Protocol (OTLP) format, which can be collected and visualized using:

 1. An OpenTelemetry Collector to receive and process the data
-2. A backend like Prometheus, Jaeger, Honeycomb, or DataDog
+2. Prometheus for metrics storage
-3. Visualization tools like Grafana
+3. Grafana for visualization

 For example deployment with the OpenTelemetry Collector: